BEST Rhine River Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Rhine River - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Rhine River.
 Choose from the best cruise deals and specials for Rhine River cruises.
 Save up to 40% on last minute Rhine River cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Rhine River cruises often sail to Bucharest, Passau, Basel, Wurzburg and Breisach during their cruise itinerary.
-Rhine River cruises could leave from Amsterdam, Budapest, Frankfurt, Prague and Vienna.
+Popular Rhine River cruises often sail to Rotterdam, Vienna, Rudesheim, Belgrade and Nuremberg during their cruise itinerary.
+Rhine River cruises could leave from Amsterdam, Budapest, Frankfurt, Paris and Vienna.
 Most commonly, Rhine River cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.